It is no secret that dogs are hugely popular as pets in this country.

 If you have been the victim of a dog bite in the Atlanta area, contact us.

-At The Angell Law Firm you will have your own dog bite attorney serving Atlanta who will represent your interests and get justice for your injuries.
+At The Angell Law Firm, you will have your own personal injury attorney serving Atlanta who will represent your interests and get justice for your injuries.